romanvm/script.module.pyxbmct/docs/examples.rst

 Two remarks about the code:

-#.
-In our example an image filename without a full path was provided to an Image control.
-In such cases XBMC looks up for an image file in the current skin resources and displays nothing if no file with such name is found.
-So using an image file without a full path may be suitable for an example, but generally you should provide full paths to image files.
+- In my example I have used an online URL for the Image control.
+  Paths to image files stored on your local disks can be used as well.

-#.
-Note the usage of ``lambda`` to connect a function (``xbmc.executebuiltin``) with an argument.
+- Note the usage of ``lambda`` to connect a function (``xbmc.executebuiltin``) with an argument.

 Despite being rather simple, this example illustrates main steps of initializing PyXBMCt-based addon UI:

-#.
-Set up the geometry and grid of the main window.
+- Set up the geometry and grid of the main window.
-#.
-Place UI controls on the grid.
+- Place UI controls on the grid.
-#.
-Connect interactive controls and key actions to functions/methods.
+- Connect interactive controls and key actions to functions/methods.
-#.
-Set up keyboard/remote navigation between controls.
+- Set up keyboard/remote navigation between controls.
-#.
-Set initial focus on a control (necessary for navigation to work).
+- Set initial focus on a control (necessary for navigation to work).

 `PyXBMCt demo addon`_ povides more compherensive example on how to use all PyXBMCt Controls.